-The Applicant shall develop a Performance Improvement/Evaluation Plan (PIEP) for each of the three Perkins V core indicators (Appendix G).
-The PIEP must demonstrate how Perkinsfunded programs, activities, and key budget items identified for each core indicator will improve the Applicant's performance toward meeting the state-determined target for the indicator.
-Awarded Applicants shall use Grant funds toward improvement in each of the three core indicators as a primary purpose in the use of these funds.
-Core indicator PIEPs shall incorporate prioritized CLNA goals for FY 2021 as required by Sec.
+The Applicant shall develop a Performance Improvement/Evaluation Plan (PIEP) for each of the three Perkins V core indicators (Appendix I).
+The PIEP must demonstrate how Perkins-funded programs, activities, and key budget items identified for each core indicator will improve the Applicant's performance toward meeting the state-determined target for the indicator and toward closing gaps in special populations student performance.
+Awarded Applicants shall use Grant funds toward improvement in each of the three core indicators and closing special population student performance gaps as a primary purpose in the use of these funds.
+Core indicator PIEPs shall incorporate prioritized CLNA goals for FY 2022 as required by Sec.
 7.2 of this RFA.